-The residential sewerage charge is based on a flat charge for all residential properties connected to Council's sewerage service network and 2022/23 is \$760.
+The residential sewerage charge is based on a flat charge for all residential properties connected to Council's sewerage service network and 2022/23 is \$813.
 Residential sewerage charges reflect the cost of providing and maintaining the required infrastructure as well as operating costs for pump stations and the sewerage treatment plant.
+A 50% reduction is applicable to all churches in Yass valley LGA.

-Non Residential Charges
+Non-Residential Charges

 Charges for non-residential sewer usage are based on water consumption for all business properties connected to Council's sewerage service network.
-For 2022/23 the charge is \$3.27 per kilolitre with a minimum charge of \$760.
+For 2022/23 the charge is \$3.50 per kilolitre with a minimum charge of \$813.
 Charges are based on the previous year's water consumption.
 These fees are designed to distribute the cost of providing non-residential services equitably on a user pays basis.
+A 50% reduction is applicable to all churches in Yass valley LGA.
+A 50% reduction is applicable to all churches in the Yass valley LGA.